 Olive squeezed his eyes shut and braced for impact but was abruptly jerked backward by a hand around the arm.
 At first, he thought it was one of the others, but then realized that would be impossible.
-Olive opened his eyes.
-The ground danced only inches below his dangling feet.
-Mocking again.
+When Olive opened his eyes, the ground danced only inches below his dangling feet.
 He looked up.
 A hand was wrapped around his wrist.
 A familiar hand.

 It was Claire.
 No, Haneul.
 Floating in midair on a staff.
 Wind sparkling with sapphire specs of light whistled out from the holes beneath the center of the staff.

 “Y-You!
 Haneul!”
 Olive stammered as he dangled from Haneul’s grip.
 “You are a Conductor!
 What else have you lied about?!”